Road Trip Animation in PowerPoint 2016 Tutorial

 Figure 1.3

-All the rest of the layers has a single animation effect in common, which is Custom Motion Path.
+All the rest of the layers have a single animation effect in common, which is Custom Motion Path.
 You can also use the Right Motion Path instead as we used them for Suitcase layers.

 Car Body and Suitcases Animation

-Car Body, Suitcases and Driver’s Hands Animation
+Car Body, Suitcases, and Driver’s Hands Animation

 Figure 1.4